Measurement incompatibility in Bayesian multiparameter quantum estimation: Conclusions and outlook

-At a practical level, identifying optimal measurements and controls for even an individual shot in an adaptive, experimental protocol can be computationally difficult.
-The upper bound $\mathcal{L}_{\mathrm{min}} \leq 2 \mathcal{L}_{\mathrm{SPM}}$ suggests that optimising the SPM affords a good compromise between optimality and tractability, compared to the exact but difficult minimum loss, Eq.~\eqref{eq:msl-min}.
-This is due to its computational simplicity while also capturing much of the structure of the problem at hand, with a smaller SPM bound also meaning a smaller upperbound on \( \mathcal{L}_{\mathrm{min}} \) and so the worst-case impact of measurement-incompatibility is smaller in absolute terms.
-In practice this sees the pseudo-gain $\Tr[\rho_0 S_j S_i]$---i.e., the second term in the SPM lower bound \eqref{eq:SPM_lower_bound}; see App.~\ref{app:prior-loss}---become the optimiser of experimental control parameters for individual shots in an adaptive protocol, fulfilling the role of a global alternative to the weighted trace of the inverse quantum FIM.
-Although such an approach will \emph{not} generally lead to full optimality, we anticipate a substantial boost in quantum technological applications, in light of recent results from cold-atom experiments showing two-fold~\cite{glatthard2022optimal} and five-fold~\cite{overton2024five} precision enhancements obtained by employing the “classical” version of this quantifier, that is, the pseudo-gain computed using the optimal estimator and a fixed POVM.
+At a practical level, identifying optimal strategies for even an individual shot in an adaptive, experimental protocol can be computationally difficult.
+Even methods reducible to convex problems~\cite{Bavaresco2024designing} are currently far less performant than solving the corresponding NH bound, in turn more demanding than the SPM and PGM lower and upper bounds.
+The upper bound $\mathcal{L}_{\mathrm{min}} \leq 2 \mathcal{L}_{\mathrm{SPM}}$ suggests that optimising the SPM affords a good compromise between optimality and tractability, compared to the exact but difficult minimum loss \eqref{eq:msl-min}, with a smaller SPM bound also meaning a smaller upper bound on \( \mathcal{L}_{\mathrm{min}} \) and so the worst-case impact of measurement-incompatibility is smaller in absolute terms.
+In practice this sees the pseudo-gain $L^{ij} \Tr[\rho_0 S_i S_j]$---i.e., the second term in the SPM lower bound~\eqref{eq:SPM_lower_bound}; see App.~\ref{app:prior-loss}---become the optimiser of experimental control parameters for individual shots, fulfilling the role of a global alternative to the weighted trace of the inverse quantum FIM.
+Although such an approach will \emph{not} generally lead to full optimality, we anticipate a substantial boost in quantum technological applications, in light of recent results from cold-atom experiments showing two-fold~\cite{glatthard2022optimal} and five-fold~\cite{overton2024five} precision enhancements obtained by employing the “classical” version of this quantifier, that is, the pseudo-gain computed using the PM estimator and a fixed POVM.

-Altogether, we expect the Bayesian multiparameter framework for QET introduced here, together with the insight into the impact of measurement incompatibility, to become a fundamental building block for benchmarking both theory and experiment in quantum metrology, guiding the design of practically relevant, information–optimal quantum sensors.
+Altogether, we expect the Bayesian multiparameter framework for QET introduced here, together with the insight into the impact of measurement incompatibility, to become a fundamental building block for benchmarking both theory and experiment in quantum metrology, guiding the design of practically relevant, information-optimal quantum sensors.

-\emph{For the purpose of open access, the authors have applied a Creative Commons attribution license (CC BY) to any Author Accepted Manuscript version arising from this submission.}